 You are not required to make a maximum time commitment in order to participate in the program, but there is a minimum assignment of 3 weeks.
 While on a locum placement, your shift hours and shift rotation cycle will follow the existing collective agreement.
 While the length of assignment can vary depending upon site need, the average length is approximately six weeks.

-You can learn more or apply to the North Zone RN/RPN Locum Program by visiting the or by e-mailing [email protected].
+You can learn more or apply to the North Zone RN/RPN Locum Program by visiting our and searching for 'Travel Nurse' or by e-mailing [email protected].

 Successful applicants will be notified and then placed upon a roster and contacted when North Zone work opportunities matching the candidate’s skills, experience and work preferences become available.